I’ve been convinced for many years.

 Too much attention is given to titles within the Body of Christ.

-Sometimes it all appears a bit too carnal for me, and I question if our Lord is pleased with what sometimes seems to be self-aggrandizement.
+Sometimes it all appears a bit too carnal for me, and I question if our Lord is pleased with what sometimes seems like self-aggrandizement.

 It all seems quite silly if I think about it in similar terms as we read in 1 Corinthians 12.
 Why would a hand or a foot want to elevate its importance above the rest of the body?
 And what good would my head and central nervous system be without a body with which to work?